Fine-Grained Complexity of Regular Path Queries: Acknowledgment

 \section{Acknowledgment}

 We wish to thank the anonymous reviewers of the conference version~\cite{CaselSchmid2021} of this work for their valuable feedback.
 In particular, following the reviewer's comments and suggestions, we have included more background information and comprehensive explanations of certain aspects, which substantially improved the overall exposition of this paper.
+We also thank the reviewers of this journal version for their thorough reviewing.